Abstract

 - •We recommend that clinicians counsel individuals that breastfeeding does not need to be disrupted because of LNG ECP use (GRADE 1A).

-4. Recommendations for Future Research
+4. Recommendations for future research

 - •Effectiveness of the copper IUD compared to the 52 mg LNG IUS for EC.